matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 There are a few extra bits required to produce the final result:

-- To look correct different light textures need different intensities.
+- In order to look correct, different light textures need different intensities.
   For example, a floodlight texture should be a lot brighter than a backlit sign.
-  This information isn't encoded in the game and so my system reads in a config file that contains, amongst other things, some good looking intensity values for each texture.
+This information isn't encoded in the game and so my system reads in a config file that contains, among other things, some good-looking intensity values for each texture.
 - I treat the sky texture as emissive, using Blender's sun light.
 - Even though lights are independent of textures in the original game, the artists generally motivated a particular light source by placing it near a